 With the US DOW Jones index falling 324 points or 2.0% on Friday 24th January.
 Investors have panicked as the Australian Stock Exchange opens following the Australia Day long weekend.
 By the closing bell Tuesday.
 The ASX200 index was down 66 points @ 5,175.
 And after a mild rally, were back at the same point on Thursday.
 Is this the warning bells of a stock market crash starting to sound?

 Fear and Greed are the two emotions that control investing decisions amongst Mum & Dad investors – also referred to professionally as the Retail market.
-Although most Retail traders perceive stock market investment to be a game of prediction, it is very rare that anyone ever predicts a stock market crash.
+Although most Retail traders perceive stock market investment to be a game of prediction.
+The ICt is very rare that anyone ever predicts a stock market crash.
 In fact, euphoria is usually strongest before the biggest stock market crashes.

-Rising markets will always instil Greed.
-Investors hold onto stocks longer than they need to, and when stock prices start falling, hold onto those stocks as they believe the price will come back up to its highs.
+Rising markets will always instill Greed.
+Investors hold onto stocks longer than they need to.
+And when stock prices start falling.
+And hold onto those stocks as they believe the price will come back up to its highs.

 But with falling markets, an investor will wear the pain of falling stock prices longer than necessary.
 In fact, they start selling their shares only once the pain of holding them is far too great.
 And this action is usually at the bottom of the market.

 Panic selling didn’t hit the markets late last week or even early this week.
 At this stage, what we are experiencing is a stock market correction – a counter-trend movement that aligns market activity back to an average.
 We have not yet seen a real stock market crash.
 And yet, the news headlines are reflecting fear and uncertainty. and investors are worried that the boom trend could be at an end.